polyium/template-go-cli/documentation/ARCHITECTURE.md

 #### Official Template Registry

-`polyforge` became a tool out of necessity; as such, Polyium provides an official "registry" of curated templates.
+`template-go-cli` became a tool out of necessity; as such, Polyium provides an official "registry" of curated templates.
 The CLI can:

 - List and search official templates